webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 You have two lines.
 Each with the key `a`.
 The first line has the value `my-sdp-value`, the second line has the value `second-value`.

 ### WebRTC only uses some SDP keys
 Not all key values defined by the Session Description Protocol are used by WebRTC.
+Only keys used in the JavaScript Session Establishment Protocol (JSEP), defined in [RFC 8829](https://datatracker.ietf.org/doc/html/rfc8829), are important.
 The following seven keys are the only ones you need to understand right now:

 * `v` - Version, should be equal to `0`.
 * `o` - Origin, contains a unique ID useful for renegotiations.